top of page

 Farmhouse family room hushed for naps

-Mandarin-olive-ochre psychedelic swirled sofas
+Mandarin-olive-ochre psychedelic swirled

-Under missile blast
+sofas, under missile blast

-Womb cushions endure dry mud ceiling collapse
+Womb cushions endure dry mud ceiling

-Exposing poor sponge and metal-spring entrails.
+Exposing poor sponge and metal-spring

 3 .

-In the year nineteen handir and sequøndüry tuwree
+In the year nineteen handir and

-In the year mille nœüf cent and sôixante-seized
+In the year mille nϟf cent and

 For three years time stopped

-The fluff of '70 to '75
+The fluff of '70 to '75 eclipsed by the

-Eclipsed by the '73 to '78 blast.
+'73 to '78 blast.

 4 .

-Disco bridegrooms escaped with their last breath
+Disco bridegrooms escaped with their last

-Long polyester lapel spreads
+Long polyester lapel spreads cramp wrinkled

-Cramped wrinkled under Kalashnikov sling straps
+under Kalashnikov sling straps

 Makeshift rifles for immediate defense

-Suddnely stacked and grabbed
+suddenly stacked and grabbed

-The coming delirium of war’s most popular front fictions
+The coming delirium of war’s most popular

 Factions for liberation spawned legends.